Barolo vs. Barbaresco: who will win the contest?

 A challenge opens today: will you be on the Barolo or Barbaresco team?
 Joking aside… both places are truly magical and fascinating, giving wonderful glimpses that delight the eyes of travelers who “go for Langhe.”

-However, I want to illustrate better what Barolo and Barbaresco represent for the Langhe and give you a little guide to consult in case you can pass through here!
+However, I want to illustrate better what Barolo and Barbaresco represent for the Langhe and give you a little guide to consult if you pass through here!

-Barolo is a small village with over 700 inhabitants in the Langhe province of Cuneo.
-Like most of the surrounding towns, it was founded by the settlement of the Celtic peoples, who had baptized the place with the name “bas real” or “low place.”
+Barolo is a small village in the Langhe province of Cuneo with over 700 inhabitants.
+Like most of the surrounding towns, it was founded by the Celtic peoples, who named the place “bas real” or “low place.”

-The Barolo WIMU wine museum unfolds along a descending path.
-The halls are full of colors, sounds, lights, videos, and images—in short, they are a museum of the five senses in the round, an experience that will leave you breathless!
+The Barolo WIMU wine museum unfolds through a descending path.
+Halls are full of colors, sounds, lights, videos, and images; in short, they are a museum of the five senses in the round, an experience that will leave you breathless!

 From Barolo to Barbaresco

-Many believe the name “Barbaresco” comes from the barbaric silva, occupied first by the Ligurians and then by the Romans.
-At the same time, others think it comes from the Saracen population, nicknamed “Barbareschi.”
+Many believe the name “Barbaresco” derives from the barbaric Silva, first occupied by the Ligurians and later by the Romans.
+At the same time, others think it comes from the Saracen population, known as the “Barbareschi.”

-The village’s most exciting point of interest is the Barbaresco Tower, from which begins a medieval wall that still encircles the village’s boundaries.
+The most exciting point of interest in the village is the Barbaresco Tower, from which a medieval wall begins that encircles the town.

-The Barbaresco tower is 36 meters high, and from the top, there is a beautiful view of Langhe, Roero, and Monferrato, stretching beyond the Tanaro River.
+The Barbaresco tower is 36 meters high and, from the top, offers a beautiful view of Langhe, Roero, and Monferrato, stretching beyond the Tanaro River.

-The tower was built around the year 1000 and had the function of defense and sighting of the territory of the Saracens.
+The tower was built around the year 1000 and served as a defense and for observation of the territory of the Saracens.
 That is why it is visible from several points in the adjacent territory.
 If you pay attention to it and drive through the hills around Barbaresco, you will always be able to spot it!

-Barolo and Barbaresco are not only two beautiful pearls of the Langhe, but they are also home to two outstanding and internationally appreciated wines!
+Barolo and Barbaresco are not only two beautiful pearls of the Langhe, but also home to two outstanding, internationally appreciated wines!

-The best way to learn about wines as elegant and structured as Barolo and Barbaresco is to taste them, perhaps in a beautiful Langhe winery overlooking the Nebbiolo vineyards that give rise to such extraordinary wines.
+The best way to learn about wines as elegant and structured as Barolo and Barbaresco is to taste them, perhaps in a beautiful Langhe winery overlooking the Nebbiolo vineyards that produce such extraordinary wines.

-Here, we have Tours that allow you to get the idea for yourself!
+Here, we have Tours that let you get a feel for yourself!

 Barolo Barbaresco: their most salient features